-The Cavalier State enjoys a long history with the iron horse thanks to its location along the eastern seaboard.
+The Cavalier State enjoys a long history with the iron horse thanks to its eastern seaboard location.
 Railroading in the United States has its genesis here.
 In nearby Baltimore, Maryland the country's first common-carrier (Baltimore & Ohio) was chartered in 1827 while not far away in the Palmetto State the South Carolina Canal & Rail Road Company opened what was then the world's longest railroad (136 miles) in October, 1833 between Charleston and Hamburg.
-Despite its rich heritage there are few Virginia train rides today; only the Buckingham Branch Railroad offers public excursions.
-However, several museums across the state do a fantastic job highlighting its history; don't miss the Virginia Museum of Transportation (owner of Norfolk & Western 4-8-4 #611, an operational steam locomotive) and the O. Winston Link Museum, which showcases O. Winston Link's dramatic black and white steam photography in the 1950s.
+Despite its rich heritage there are few Virginia train rides available today as only the Buckingham Branch Railroad offers public excursions.
+However, several museums do a fantastic job highlighting its history; don't miss the Virginia Museum of Transportation (owner of Norfolk & Western 4-8-4 #611, an operational streamlined steam locomotive) and the O. Winston Link Museum, which showcases O. Winston Link's dramatic black and white steam photography of the 1950s.
 Please note!
 The guide here pertains only to Virginia train rides and museums related to vacation and tourism.
 If you are interested in intercity/long distance rail travel, or commuter services like Virginia Railway Express please visit their respective websites: Amtrak, Virginia Railway Express.